Clogged Milk Ducts While Breastfeeding

-There are also some homeopathic remedies that you can try, such as echinacea, lecithin and Boobie Tubes! but you should talk to your doctor before trying any of these remedies.
+There are also some homeopathic remedies that you can try, such as echinacea, lecithin and Boobie Tubes!
+You should talk to your doctor before trying any of these remedies.
 Your doctor might also suggest that you take ibuprofen to help relieve pain and inflammation.

-The other thing you do to help clear a clogged milk duct is rest, rest, rest.
+The other thing you do to help clear a clogged milk duct is get some rest.
 Take naps when your baby naps, and try not to physically or mentally exert yourself.
+Wear a comfortable nursing bra.
 Let the dishes and laundry pile up for a few days, and soon you'll be on your way towards recovery.

 What can I do to prevent a clogged milk duct?